Introduction to pipes and the schedule terminology

-For all pipe sizes the outside diameter (O.D.) remains relatively constant.
-The variations in wall thickness affects only the inside diameter (I.D.).
+For pipes of all dimensions the outside diameter (O.D.) remains relatively constant.
+The variation in wall thickness affects only the inside diameters (I.D.).

 A schedule number indicates the approximate value of

 Sch. = 1000 P/S

 S = allowable stress (psi)

 The higher the schedule number is, the thicker the pipe is.
 Since the outside diameter of each pipe size is standardized, a particular nominal pipe size will have different inside pipe diameter depending on the schedule specified.

 To distinguish different weights of pipe it is common to use the Schedule terminology from ANSI/ASME B36.10 Welded and Seamless Wrought Steel Pipe:

 - Standard Weight (ST, Std, STD)

 - Schedule 60 (Sch/60, S/60)